AlexeyGorokhov/jwt-identity/README.md

 * `{String} roles` - A comma separated list of user roles;
 * `{Object} claims` - A collection of other user claims derived from the grant token.

-### req.identity.logIn()
+### req.identity.logIn([user])

 Type: `Function`

-The function that is supposed to be used on the log-in endpoint.
+Function that is supposed to be used on the log-in/sign-up endpoint.

-The function takes no parameters.

-The function return a Promise/A+ that resolves with an object with following properties:
+Parameters:

+* `{Object} [user]` Optional.
+User data.
+If provided, the process of logging will use this user data instead of invoking `options.workers.getUser()`.
+Bypassing user data retrieval might be useful on user sign-up when you want the new user get logged-in immediately but you have distributed storage system with reads on replicas so that immediate retrieval of user data is not guaranteed.
+The shape of user object is identical to that expected to be returned by `options.workers.getUser()`.

+Returns: `{Promise<Object>}`.
+Object props:

-* `{Integer} statusCode` - HTTP response status code:
+* `{Integer} statusCode` HTTP response status code:
   * `200` - The user has successfully been logged in, and a grant token (and optionally a refresh token) is issued;
   * `401` - The log-in failed;
-* `{String | null} grantToken` - Grant token if the log-in succeeded; otherwise `null`;
+* `{String|null} grantToken` - Grant token if the log-in succeeded; otherwise `null`;
-* `{String | null} refreshToken` - Refresh token if the log-in succeeded AND either the log-in was initiated by user sending in a valid refresh token that needed sliding prolongation, or the log-in was initiated by user sending in login and password with `rememberMe` flag.
+* `{String|null} refreshToken` - Refresh token if the log-in succeeded AND either the log-in was initiated by user sending in a valid refresh token that needed sliding prolongation, or the log-in was initiated by user sending in login and password with `rememberMe` flag.